 Strings in Go

-In Go language, strings are different from other languages like Java, C++, Python, etc. it is a sequence of variable-width characters where each and every character is represented by one or more bytes using UTF-8 Encoding.
+In Go language, strings are different from other languages like Java, C++, Python, etc. it is a sequence of variable-width characters where every character is represented by one or more bytes using UTF-8 Encoding.

 package main